Abuja: Garki District

-Wuse District
+Guzape District

-Wuse District is the northwestern part of the city, with the Maitama District to its north and the Central District to its south.
-The District is numbered Zones 1–6.
-The Wuse Market is Abuja's principal market.
-The second most important post office in the city is here.
-This district houses the Sheraton Hotel and Towers (Zone 4), Grand Ibro International hotel, the Federal Road Safety Corps Headquarters (Zone 3), Nigerian Customs Services Headquarters, Federal Civil Service Commission (Zone 3), National Agency for Food and Drugs Administration (NAFDAC) (Zone 7), Wuse General Hospital, and the Nigerian Tourism Development Corporation,Spice Platter and Thought Pyramid Art Centre.
-Just as Garki District has Garki II, Wuse has Wuse II.
-This is distinct from Wuse Zone 2.Wuse 2 houses some of Nigeria's highly luxurious properties.
-Like other inner Abuja districts such as Asokoro or Garki there are very few large housing estates, instead, office buildings, mansions and apartment blocks are prominent features of the area.The district enjoys first-rate transport links to all parts of the city.
-Major roads include Ahmadu Bello Way, Herbert Macaulay Way, Olusegun Obasanjo Way and Nnamdi Azikiwe Expressway.

-Given its good infrastructure, excellent location in the heart of Abuja and the abundant social activities available, the Wuse area is a very well-liked place to live in.
-As a result, property prices here are some of the highest in the country.

 Maitama District

-Maitama District is to the north of the city, with the Wuse and Central Districts lying to its southwest and southeast respectively.
-This area is home to the top bracket sections of society and business, and has the reputation of being very exclusive and very expensive.
+Maitama District is to the north of the city, with the Wuse and Central Districts lying to its southwest and southeast, respectively.
+This area is home to the top-bracket sections of society and business and has the reputation of being very exclusive and very expensive.
 Interesting buildings include the Transcorp Hilton Abuja, Nigerian Communications Commission Headquarters (NCC), National Universities Commission (NUC), Soil Conservation Complex, and Independent National Electoral Commission (INEC).
 The British High Commission is located along Aguiyi Ironsi Way, in Maitama.

 Also, the Maitama District Hospital is another notable building in Maitama.
 Maitama District is home to many of the European and Asian embassies.